dcaldwellphd/polaRized/README.md

 # polaRized
-An R package for estimating attitude polarization in complex survey data settings
+An R package for estimating political attitude polarization in complex survey data settings